Following an HIV Treatment Regimen: Steps to Take Before and After Starting HIV Medicines

 Key Points

-- Before starting an HIV treatment regimen, tell your health care provider if you have any issues that might make it hard for you to follow an HIV treatment regimen.
-For example, people who have difficulty swallowing pills or people who do not have health insurance may find it hard to stick to an HIV treatment regimen.
+- Before starting an HIV treatment regimen, tell your health care provider if there are any reasons that could make it hard for you to follow a treatment regimen.
+Some examples include difficulty swallowing pills, financial difficulties, unstable housing, or a busy schedule.

 Talking with your health care provider will help you understand why you are starting HIV treatment and why medication adherence is important.
-Medication adherence means sticking to an HIV treatment regimen—taking HIV medicines every day and exactly as prescribed.
+Medication adherence means sticking to an HIV treatment regimen—taking HIV medicines as scheduled and exactly as prescribed.

 Treatment with HIV medicines (called antiretroviral therapy or ART) is recommended for everyone with HIV.
-HIV medicines help people with HIV live longer, healthier lives.
-Adherence to an HIV treatment regimen reduces the risk of drug resistance and HIV transmission.
+When taken as prescribed, HIV medicines help people with HIV live long, healthy lives.
+Adherence to an HIV treatment regimen also reduces the risk of drug resistance and HIV transmission.

 What should you tell your health care provider before starting an HIV treatment regimen?

 Tell your health care provider about other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Other medicines or products you take may interact with HIV medicines.
+Other medicines or products you take may interact with HIV medicines, causing a drug interaction.
 A drug interaction may affect how an HIV medicine works or cause side effects.
 To learn more, read the HIVinfo What is a Drug Interaction? fact sheet.

 Describe your daily schedule to your health care provider.
 You and your health care provider can work together to design an HIV medication schedule that fits in with your day-to-day routine.

 Ask your health care provider for written instructions on how to follow your HIV treatment regimen.
-The instructions should include the following details:
+The instructions should include information about how, when, and how much of the medicine you should take.

 To maintain adherence, try some of the following strategies: